surajjdhv/laravel-admin/README.md

 ## Security

-If you discover any security vulnerabilities, please report them to [Suraj Jadhav](mailto:dev@surajjadhav.anonaddy.me).
+If you discover any security vulnerabilities, please report them to [dev@surajjadhav.anonaddy.me](mailto:dev@surajjadhav.anonaddy.me).
 All issues will be promptly addressed.

 ## License